 Death in the family

-If someone in your immediate family passed away in the last year, that means you’ve lost a parent or guardian’s income.
+If someone in your immediate family WHO is a parent or guardian passed away last year, that means you’ve lost a parent or guardian’s income.
 This loss can dramatically change your family’s finances.
-You may qualify for a Special Circumstances Appeal because the FAFSA did not capture a financial difficulty that you are now facing.
+You may qualify for a Special Circumstances Appeal because the financial aid documents you completed did not capture the financial difficulty you are now facing.

 Serious illness or disability can result in big medical bills.
 If your family had to cover large medical bills over the past year, you may qualify for an Emergency Aid Appeal.